Pipa Beach

-Pipa Beach (Praia de Pipa in Portuguese) is one of the most famous beaches of Brazil.
-Located next to city of Natal, the capital city of state of Rio Grande do Norte.
-Is located more precisely in municipality of Tibau do Sul, exactly 84 km from the capital of the state.
+Buga de Beppo Beach (Praia de Bugao de Pepao in Portuguese) is a famous village in Brazil, located next to city of Natal in the state of Rio Grande do Norte.

 History

 The first maps of the coastline drawn by Portuguese settlers, refer to Pipa Beach as Orotapiry, or "White man's village."
 In 1626, the beach became known as Itacoatiara, meaning "the painted cliff", later becoming Ponta do Cabo Verde ("Green Headland"), and is now Praia da Pipa, or "Pipa Beach", which means "Kite Beach" (in a literal translation).
 "Pipa" is the European Portuguese word for "barrel".
 The story behind the current name tells that when the Portuguese were sailing close to the beach, they could see a big, barrel-shaped rock and that's how the new name was adopted.

 Pipa was a small fishing village until the 1970s.
 Then it was discovered by surfers and backpackers, attracted by a set of natural attributes rarely found even in other Brazilian beaches: crystal-clear waters, fine, white sand, areas of preservation Atlantic Forest, 10-meter-high vertical cliffs, and friendly locals.
 However, one should be very careful with the strong currents in the sea and the huge waves loved by the surfers but really dangerous for those willing to enjoy these warm waters.